Rupt/tmsh/README.md

 Prepare a development environment with `make`.
-For example, if you manage python versions with `uv`, then you may prepare the environment with `uv run --python 313 make`.
+For example, if you manage python versions with `uv`, then you may prepare the environment with `uv run --no-project --python 313 make`.

 Run tests with `make test`.